AlarithUhde/aips/participate.md

 general theme of the workshop, submit it or [reach out to us](/aips/contact.html).

-As a contributor, a summary of your presentation will be included in the proceedings of Mensch und Computer as part of the workshop paper.
-Please let us know if some of the information from your presentation should not appear in the proceedings (e.g., in case you work in the private sector and need to comply with limited disclosure agreements).

 #### How to apply

 Please fill out the [form](/aips/assets/ApplicationForm.docx) and include